-Corregidor is an island that belongs to Cavite (according to our tour guide) that is the last military bastion during the Japanese invasion in 1942.
-Corregidor is just almost 1 hour from CCP, Pasay.
-So when my parents saw a sale Corregidor tour (P1700 from P2500 regular rate) last Travel Expo, they decided to tour us on one of the most historic island in the country.
+Corregidor is an island that belongs to Cavite (according to our tour guide), which was the last military bastion during the Japanese invasion in 1942.
+It is just an hour away from CCP, Pasay, by cruise.
+So when my parents saw a sale Corregidor tour (P1700 from P2500 regular rate) from Sun Cruise Tours last Travel Expo, they decided to take us on one of the most historic islands of the Philippines.

 3. Ride an old inspired-tramway bus for the tour.

 Hear the real voices of the prominent people during Japanese invasions like President Quezon, Mac-Arthur, and Sato and the events that happened in Malinta Tunnel.
-Just be careful because it’s too dark.
+Just be careful because it’s too dark and creepy somehow.

-7. A good way to bond with your family.
 You know what they say, a family that travels together, stays together.
 It is a place where any age will learn and enjoy.

 10. Ride a cruise!!!